(Last updated on: 13/12/2021)

 The following weeks of training will then cover first aid and safety emergency procedures.
 As part of this training, you will be required to complete tests nearly every day.
 It’s hard work becoming Air Asia cabin crew…

 As discussed in my post ‘What hours will I work as Cabin Crew‘, your roster will differ each month.
 Your roster will normally include 4/5 days on and 2 days off.

 Air Asia provide their Cabin Crew with a number of benefits.
-These include a performance bonus, loyalty service award and food, and drink subsidies.
+These include a performance bonus, loyalty service award and food/drink subsidies.

 Since Air Asia is a low-cost airline, they do not provide accommodation for their Cabin Crew.
-You are expected to provide your own accommodation and make your way to the airport.
+You are expected to provide your own accommodation and make your way to the airport for work.

 Are you looking for a job as Cabin Crew?
 Don’t let the chance slip through your fingers… make sure you have the right resources to maximise your chances of getting the job- check out my new Online Diploma Becoming Cabin Crew now!